On The Farm

 Sheep prepared for lambing

-The ewe (No. 425) in the picture with the orange bottom was marked by the ram on the 2nd December.
-If you add 147 days gestation we should be lambing her the 27th April, 2016.
+The ewe in the picture with the orange bottom was marked by the ram.
+It's 147 days gestation & we should be lambing early March.

 He creates an "A" shape to enable both sides of the hedge to have the maximum day light for growth and for small birds to shelter and hide in the peak.